-Under the SMA, "shorelands" or "shoreland areas" refer to those lands extending landward for two hundred (200) feet in all directions as measured on a horizontal plane from the ordinary high water mark (OHWM); floodways and contiguous floodplain areas landward 200 feet from such floodways; and all wetlands and river deltas associated with the streams (greater than 20 cfs), lakes, and tidal waters.
+Under the SMA, "shorelands" or "shoreland areas" refer to those lands extending landward for two hundred (200) feet in all directions as measured on a horizontal plane from the ordinary high water mark (OHWM); floodways and contiguous floodplain areas landward 200 feet from such floodways; and all wetlands and river deltas associated with the streams (greater than 20 cubic feet per second [cfs]), lakes, and tidal waters.
 According to the SMA, the shorelines within the City of Mukilteo that lie "seaward from the line of extreme low tide" are shorelines of statewide significance.
 All are subject to Title 17B MMC and the same to be designated as to location by the department of ecology.
-The shoreline boundary is shown on Figure 2, a 200-foot shoreline zone where this SMP plan and shoreline codes are in effect.
+Examples of shoreline definitions are shown in Diagram A and t he shoreline boundary is shown on Figure 2, a 200-foot shoreline zone where this SMP plan and shoreline codes Title 17B MMC shoreline codes are in effect.